top of page

 Angelbee Nursing Service (ANS) was established in March of 2011 with a mission to supply high-quality, at-your-convenience, in-home nursing care, which has not been readily available locally.

-Since January 2025, we have added other categories of homecare service providers to our cadre, which includes cooks, housekeepers, and gardeners / groundsmen.
+As of 2025, we have added other categories of homecare service providers to our cadre, which now includes housekeepers | cooks | watchmen and gardeners/groundskepers/Caretakers.

 To make a significant contribution to the health and homecare landscape of Jamaica, as the preferred in-home care supplier with highly skilled, compassionate, and competent service providers who embody the qualities of love, peace, joy, gentleness, goodness, humility and self-control, and to whom our clients' wellbeing and satisfaction are our coveted reward.